IlyaEgorov800/mailer/README.md

 Thats it.

 How to use this script?
-1. You should create special Email address for this.
+1. You should create special gmail address for this.
 For example: yourownspecialmail@gmail.com.
 You should store password safely,
 2. You should store all files from this GitHub project into one folder,
 3. You edit file 3ini.xlsx,
 3.1 Instead of 'yourownspecialmail@gmail.com' - you enter your special email,